valasek/timesheet/README.md

-# Work time management with export plugins
-Time sheet web application.
+# Time sheet for consultants

+Web application to report consuting hours on projects using selected rates on a weekly bases.
+Supports export into csv.

 # Requirements

-Postgre SQL DB VERSION
+- Linux, Windows or macOS
+- Connnection to PostgreSQL
+- Updated data in csv format (consultants, projects, rates, initial reported records - optional)

 ## Todo

-- save edited values
+- IMPORTANT save edited values
 - overview
 -- show in days
--- edit overtime and total working time per week, month -- compare weekly reported time against nominanl total time
+-- edit overtime and total working time per week, month -- compare weekly reported time against nominal total time
 - Export plugin to excel and csv

 # Fixes

 - NEW RECORD
--- fix wrong from and to dates
+-- IMPORTANT fix wrong from and to dates
 -- do not create new record if no consultant is selected
-- edit records
+- Edit records
 -- do not save the value id ESC is pressed

 ## Improvements business

-- ability to lock last week
+- Ability to lock last week
 - Remember my settings (which month, week, consultant)
 - show only available rates per project
 - Paginate and sort server-side - using vuetify data table
-- consistency checks
+- Consistency checks
-- initial set up
+- Initial set up
 -- add environment configuration - for cors on backend and frontend) -- seed DB, all and per table
-- Add billing evidence and export plugin
+- Add billing evidence
+- Export to csv plugin
+- Configure connection to a DB

 ## Improvements technical

 - config from file
 - email confirmation
 - logrus
 - letsencrypt tls
-- read
 - administration of a DB - https://getqor.com/en
 https://medium.com/statuscode/how-i-write-go-http-services-after-seven-years-37c208122831
 - refactor routes as on https://www.codementor.io/codehakase/building-a-restful-api-with-golang-a6yivzqdo